This page includes both the Constitution and Bylaws on a single page for easy reference.

 4. The officers shall have such powers and perform such duties as are prescribed in the Party by-laws and are not inconsistent with the provisions of this Constitution.

-5. Any officer of the Party may be temporarily suspended by a 4/5 vote of the Judicial Committee subject to ratification by a 2/3 vote of the members attending a Special Convention called for such a purpose.
+5. Any officer of the Party may be temporarily suspended by a 4/5 vote of the Constitution and By-laws Committee subject to ratification by a 2/3 vote of the members attending a Special Convention called for such a purpose.
 The members will then elect a replacement officer.
 Such officer will complete the term of the office vacated.

 6. The Executive Committee shall appoint new officers and Executive Committee members-at-large if vacancies, not due to suspensions, occur, such officers and Executive Committee members to complete the term of the office vacated.
 Vacancies occur by resignation, death, relocation or failure to renew membership.